 If you don’t have a dehydrator, you can do this in the oven too.
 Arrange the slices on a baking rack on top of a baking sheet lined with aluminum foil.
 By putting them on the rack, you allow the air to get under them too.
 Set your oven to the lowest temperature (about 150°F) and bake them for about four hours, check them every hour.
 You want them to be dry to the touch and still have some of their orange colour.
 They’ll continue to dry more at room temperature.

 To make the bags, I started with creating my design in Microsoft Word and then printing on a piece of paper.
-You can download my Christmas Simmer Printing Template
+You can download the Christmas Stovetop Simmer Mix FREE Printing Template, from the Printables Vault:

 Tape the paper onto the window, so you can see through it.